roxberry/markrox.dev/src/posts/2025-12-05-bsides-philly-2025/index.md

 ### 14:00 — Don’t Worry, Everyone Is That Bad!
 **[Session Link](https://hackertracker.app/event?conf=BSIDESPHILLY2025&event=64849)**

-A humorous but sobering set of corporate mishaps — decommissioned servers still holding financial data, email archives left intact, and "retired” systems sold with sensitive content still on them.
+A humorous but sobering set of corporate mishaps — decommissioned servers still holding financial data, email archives left intact, and "retired" systems sold with sensitive content still on them.

 A reminder: security failures are common, not exceptional.